What you need to know.

 When should you start looking after your child’s teeth?

-You should start cleaning your child’s teeth pretty much when they start teething, that is when the teeth come through.
-At this stage, fluoride toothpaste is not necessary as they will just tend to swallow it.
-The water may contain fluoride which will help.
-Cleaning with clean fingers or a wet cloth is ideal.
-Around the age of 2, all baby teeth should be present.
-Around this time, your child can work up to small, less than a pea-sized child fluoridated toothpaste twice a day.
+You should start cleaning your child’s teeth pretty much when they start teething—that is, when the teeth come through.
+At this stage, fluoride toothpaste is not necessary, as they will just tend to swallow it.
+The water may contain fluoride, which will help.
+Cleaning gums with a clean finger or a wet cloth is ideal.

 Dentistry On Coolum